exist2021/A2A/content/page/Why some women don't get married.md

 ---
-title: why-some-women-dont-get-marriedmd
+title: Why some women don't get married
 tags:
 categories:
 date: 2022-07-14
-lastMod: 2022-07-14
+lastMod: 2022-07-16
 ---
-# Why some women dont get married

-> Published on Sep 3, 2020
+created:: 2020-09-03

+category:: women

+tags:: marriage

 A woman has to adjust a lot when she marries someone.
 She has to get involved in a house where everything she loved in her parents home is probably not available.
 She is now in enemy territory.
 There is no unconditional love for her anymore.